Tour Length

 Philip Briggs

-“The migration through the Serengeti follows a reasonably predictable annual cycle, but there is also variation from one year to the next, dependent mainly on the rainfall.
-If you are looking to see a horizonless column of braying wildebeest on the move, aim for the Western Corridor in late May to June, when the migration heads towards the south bank of the Grumeti River before crossing it, usually in early July.
-More reliable for river crossings is the far north of the park over August to October, when herds of several hundred or a few thousand make the treacherous crossing from one side of the Mara River to the other with logic-defying regularity.
+“The migration through the Serengeti follows a reasonably predictable annual cycle, but there is also variation from one year to the next, dependent mainly on rainfall.
+If you are looking to see a horizonless column of braying wildebeest on the move, aim for the Western Corridor around June and July, when the migration heads towards the south bank of the Grumeti River before crossing it.
+More reliable for river crossings is the far north of the park around September, when massive herds make the treacherous crossing from one side of the Mara River to the other with logic-defying regularity.
 Over December to April, the wildebeest disperse into the southeast Serengeti, which is the most accessible part of the park from Arusha, but might still be seen in herds that stretch from one horizon to the other.
-These southeastern plains are the main wildebeest calving grounds, with peak calving season usually centered on February, a phenomenon that attracts high predator concentrations.”
+These southeastern plains are the main wildebeest calving grounds, with peak calving season usually centered on January and February, a phenomenon that attracts high predator concentrations.”

 1What opportunities are there to meet local Maasai people?

 “If your Serengeti holiday is restricted to the park itself, there will be no opportunities to meet Maasai people.
-This is because the Serengeti is a national park and permanent human habitation is forbidden.
+This is because the Serengeti is a national park and people aren’t allowed to live there.
 That said, practically all drive-in Serengeti safaris pass through Maasai country en route from Arusha, while fly-in Serengeti safari packages usually incorporate a stop at Ngorongoro Conservation Area.
-In both cases, this offers safari-goers the opportunity to incorporate a visit to a Masaai manyatta (home) into their Serengeti experience.”
+In both cases, this offers safari-goers the opportunity to incorporate a visit to a Masaai manyatta (group of huts within an enclosure) into their Serengeti experience.”

-“The Serengeti is a vast reserve and it doesn’t usually experience the kind of crowding you get in the far smaller Masai Mara park across the border in Kenya.
+“The Serengeti is a vast reserve and it doesn’t usually experience the kind of crowding you get in the far smaller Masai Mara National Reserve across the border in Kenya.
 The one exception to this is the area around the park headquarters at Seronera, where any worthwhile sighting tends to attract a gaggle of safari vehicles responding to radio calls from other driver-guides.
 In addition, safari vehicles tend to congregate in whichever sector of the park is currently hosting the migration.
-The best way to avoid this is not to spend more than a night or two in the vicinity of Seronera, and to split your Serengeti safari package between two areas: one set in the heart of the migration, and the other somewhere unseasonal (for instance the far north between November and June, or the western corridor between August and October).
-It is also worth bearing in mind that May is the lowest season in the Serengeti due to the high rainfall, but it can be an excellent time to visit – in addition to being uncrowded, it is a very pretty time of year, and large numbers of wildebeest are usually present in the far south.
-Note, too, that roads around Seronera tend to be busiest during the peak wildlife-viewing hours of 7.30 AM to 10 AM and 2 PM to 4.30 PM.
+The best way to avoid this is to limit the time you spend in the vicinity of Seronera, and to split your Serengeti safari package between two areas: one set in the heart of the migration, and the other somewhere unseasonal (for instance the far north between November and June, or the Western Corridor between August and October).
+It is also worth bearing in mind that April to May is the lowest season in the Serengeti due to the high rainfall, but it can be an excellent time to visit.
+In addition to being uncrowded, it is a very pretty time of year, and large numbers of wildebeest are usually present in the far south.
+Note, too, that roads around Seronera tend to be busiest during the peak wildlife-viewing hours of 7:30 AM to 10 AM and 2 PM to 4:30 PM.
 So, instead of breakfasting in camp, head out as early as possible – game drives are permitted from 6 AM onwards – with a packed breakfast to enjoy that magical first hour of daylight.”

 3What animals can I expect to see in the Serengeti?